The Top Ten Oil Paintings for Father’s Day

 8. The Tartan ‘El Son’, Salvador Dali

-A son takes to the wild sea in a small boat with destination in sight.
+A son takes to the wild sea in a small boat with a destination in sight.
 A father’s son following his dreams, an honest depiction of a sailor’s love for the sea… The painting is one that will certainly inspire association and the creation of a narrative, especially as Dali employed symbolism in his works.

 Though Dali is known today as an active member of the Surrealist art movement, this work has an impressionistic realism in the vein of Cezanne.
 Dali’s imagination and expression extended to many movements and media, including but not limited to photography and film.
 Perhaps such a daring and expressive piece would be a well-suited match.

-Rothko’s works were innovative, even for abstract Expressionism.
+Rothko’s works were innovative, even for Abstract Expressionism.
 Rothko used few colors, but they make an impact.
 The artist strove to communicate emotion through color and simplistic composition, rather than form.
-Violet, Green and Red seem to create a complete composition, yet beckon the viewer to look through a window of red, to ask if the colors are divided or cohesive.
+Violet, Green, and Red seem to create a complete composition, yet beckon the viewer to look through a window of red, to ask if the colors are divided or cohesive.
 Each color is illuminated.
 This piece has the quality of an attention grabber that renders one speechless.
 Sound like Dad?

 6. Soft Watch At The Moment Of Explosion, Salvador Dali

 A true Surrealist work of Dali.
 For those unfamiliar with the Surrealist movement and Dali, the first question a viewer may ask is, “What?”
 Soft Watch At The Moment of Explosion is a satyrical pun as much as it is a Surrealist painting.
 Dali is certainly recalled for his use of soft, melting watches.
 Most interpret this as the rejection of time having constraints.
 Surrealism, an art movement of the 1920s, employs non sequitur humor in his use of seemingly meaningless objects to make his audience think, as well as laugh.
-If Dad has a satyrical sense of humor and an appreciation for the eccentric, he may know the perfect place this work of art should hang in order to baffle his guests.
+If Dad has a satirical sense of humor and an appreciation for the eccentric, he may know the perfect place this work of art should hang in order to baffle his guests.

 I once overheard a married man discussing this painting over coffee.
 He said that it reminded him of his wife and how they met, the look she gave him.
-This painting isn’t meant to be a classic portrait, but truly has the look as though the viewer or artist has been captured by a moment from across the room.
+This painting isn’t meant to be a classic portrait but truly has the look as though the viewer or artist has been captured by a moment from across the room.

 Known as the “Mona Lisa of the North” this mysterious woman is certainly reminiscent of her named sister.
 The pearl earring, instead of a smile, is the focal point of one with attention to the seemingly insignificant details of our lives.
 Categorized as a Dutch Baroque painter, Vermeer’s works depict many figures interacting in a near classical sense with their environments.
 Yet, his works depicting a girl with a seemingly simple object, her attention on the viewer, makes one feel alone in the room with her.